aspyn72/DataStructure_asignt/README.md

 ## `Show`

-Belows are the functions (that are only used for Show class) you can use
+Belows are the functions you can use only for Show class

 > `create(name: str, duration: int, status: str, path: str, file_json_name: str)`:
    <br> - Creates the data of show with the specified details as a dictionary form and adds it to the JSON file.